-This chapter provides a quick setup checklist to get your chassis up and running.
-Following these steps in the order given should enable you to have the system operational within a minimum amount of time.
+This chapter provides a quick setup checklist to install the chassis into a rack.
+Following the steps in the order given should enable you to have the system installed within a minimal amount of time.

 6-2 Unpacking the System